scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 ## Format

-This API uses the `json 2.0` API format.
+This API uses the `json 2.0` RPC format.
+For more information on making JSON RPC calls, see [here.](./issuing-api-calls.md)

 ## Endpoints